 Her role in KSSG

-Sue manages the National Helpline and liaises with recognised medical professionals, experienced in Kawasaki Disease.
-She is involved in the day to day running of the helpline and keeps up to date with any updates worldwide; collation of information into anonymous statistics and these are used in research and medical papers that our Medical Advisors submit.
+Sue manages and is involved in the day to day running of the helpline and keeps up to date with any Kawasaki DIsease updates worldwide.
 She was instrumental in helping to set up the first Kawasaki Clinic in the UK.
 Sue has been involved with several published medical papers.

-On a lighter note, recently she was ask to quote on an article to do with Kawasaki Disease in a UK newspaper and on searching the net, this quote was found translated into nearly half the worlds languages!
+On a lighter note, she was once asked for a quote on an article to do with Kawasaki Disease in a UK newspaper and on searching the net, this quote was found translated into nearly half the worlds languages!

 Nicky is married with three grown up children and lives in the South East of England.
 She works as a full time PA.
 Her youngest was diagnosed with Kawasaki Disease in 1993.
 Initially using local media she searched for other parents, resulting in 12 contacting her.
 One of these contacts was instrumental in putting her in touch with Contact A Family where she met the other co-founders of the Support Group.